 These comments – as you have written them – will be sent on to the authors.
 Please write your review in as much depth as you yourself would find helpful if it was your own paper.
 Please be constructive, and if you think SRHM should aim to accept the paper, give as much guidance as you can on how it can or should be improved.

 Please include the following in your review:

-- If you do wish the author(s) to know your name, please include your name, position, institution, country − and your email address if you are happy to be contacted by the author– at the top of the review.
+- If you wish the author(s) to know your name, please include your name, position, institution, country − and your email address if you are happy to be contacted by the author– at the top of the review.